 1. What is the conference about?

-This is the only seminar for future religious leaders that combines and in-depth treatment of economic concepts with concerns about social justice.
+This is a seminar for current and future leaders that combines an in-depth treatment of economic concepts with concerns about social justice.
 The program is intellectually demanding; participants are required to do advanced reading and must be prepared to offer comments and defend their views during the question and answer sessions.

 2. How is the conference organized?

-The first full day of the conference provides a philosophical orientation, tracing the concept of freedom from a natural rights base to its theoretical consequences.
-The second day builds on this philosophical foundation linking theory to contemporary topics, such as poverty, homelessness, moral welfare policy, equal access to economic opportunities, and global development.Conference schedule and lecture titles
+The conference provides a philosophical orientation, tracing the concept of freedom from a natural rights base to its theoretical consequences.
+From there, the conference builds on this philosophical foundation linking theory to contemporary topics in the Northwest such as the family, the enviornment, millennials, and global development.Conference schedule and lecture titles

 3. Who attends “Toward a Free and Virtuous Society” conferences?

 Participants will come from the five states served by the M.J.
 Murdock Charitable Trust (Alaska, Washington, Idaho, Montana, Oregon) and will be selected from the academy, non-profit organizations, churches, and the business community.
 All ages are welcome.
 The number of participants will be limited to 20, who will be expected to stay for the entire event.